Skip to main content

 Hamlyn Lectures are normally delivered in the autumn and the annual Hamlyn Seminar, which marks the publication of the lecture, is usually held in London in the following spring.

-The 2024 Lectures will be delivered by Professor Richard Moorhead in Exeter on 30 October, in Leeds on 6 November and at UCL on 13 November.
+The second and third lectures will be delivered by Professor Richard Moorhead in Leeds on 6 November and at UCL on 13 November.

 Details of past lectures are stored in our Hamlyn lectures archive.